Jondolf/avian/README.md

 ## Features

-Below are some of the current features of Bevy XPBD.
+Below are some of the current features of Avian.

 - Dynamic, kinematic and static rigid bodies
   - Linear and angular velocity